brycie-boy/The_Cosmos/Once-returning.md

-## Once-returning  #
+## Once-returning  #🧠

-The once-returner, one of [[The four phases of enlightenment]], does not erradicate any new fetters.
-They have eliminated the three fetters that [[Stream-entery]] has destroyed and additionaly attenuates [[The three unwholesome roots]] so that they do not arise often and if they do arise do not become obsessive.
+The once-returner, one of [[The four stages toward enlightenment]], does not erradicate any new fetters.
+They have eliminated the three fetters that [[Stream-entry]] has destroyed and additionaly attenuates [[The three unwholesome roots]] so that they do not arise often and if they do arise do not become obsessive.
 As the name implies, the once-returner will come back to this world only one more time and then attain [[Nibbana]].

 ___